 2. Wander Aimlessly in The Old Quarter

-Start exploring from North of The Hoan Kiem Lake and make your way through the Old Quarter- a collection of 36 streets that specialize in selling something particular- shirts, shoes, toys, sunglasses etc. These lanes are noisy and chaotic with a ton of traffic flanked on both sides with crumbling old buildings that have shops and eateries on the ground floor.
-The wares and seating of these encroach the footpath.
-Skip the fancy restaurants, this is where you should sample all the Vietnamese food we’ll talk about below.
+Start exploring from North of Hoan Kiem Lake and make your way through the Old Quarter- a collection of 36 streets that specialise in selling something particular—shirts, shoes, toys, sunglasses, etc. These lanes are noisy and chaotic, with a tonne of traffic flanked on both sides by crumbling old buildings that have shops and eateries on the ground floor.
+The wares and seating of these encroach on the footpath.
+Skip the fancy restaurants; this is where you should sample all the Vietnamese food we’ll talk about below.

 Strolling in the Old Quarter is easily the best thing to do in Hanoi.
 If you have only one day in Hanoi or one evening, this is where you should spend most of your time.